retropopulator/PopCAM/README.md

 Once you've got your .yml file setup run `popcam MY_BRD_FILE.brd` and PopCAM will create your gcode file

 eg. `popcam ./test_123.brd` will take `test_123.brd` and `test_123.yml` and create `test_123.gcode`

+Now take that gcode file, put it in whatever 3D printer software you prefer and get pick and placing!

 ## License